-If you own a MicroCell and rely on it for placing calls at your home or at your office, now is the time to start thinking about replacing it.
+If you own a MicroCell and rely on it for placing calls at your home or at your office, now may be the time to start thinking about replacing it.

 With the AT&T MicroCell no longer available, how can you boost your AT&T cell phone signal?
 You have two options, and they’re actually better than AT&T’s MicroCell in multiple ways:

 Cell phone signal boosters improve signal by amplifying the existing signal from outside.

 We generally recommend using a booster only if you have at least 1 bar of consistent and usable signal (preferably LTE signal) outside the building.

 Since boosters amplify the signal and bring it inside, generally your signal will be as good indoors as it is outdoors after you install a booster.

 Using a signal booster instead of the AT&T MicroCell has multiple benefits: